 David: Why do some people undergoing extreme stress have continuous memory and others have amnesia for all or part of their experience?

 Dr. Karen: That's a good question.
 We are all born with certain coping strategies and we learn at a very early age what is safe to let others know about us and what is not.
 Individuals who have "continuous" memories are generally so crippled that they cannot function.
-Others become extremely creative and develop a system whereby they can access different "parts" (or alters) to cope with the stressful situations.
-This is the extreme form of PTSD (post-traumatic stress disorder) and can lead to Dissociative Identity Disorder (DID).
+Others become extremely creative and develop a system whereby they can access different "parts" (or alters) to cope with stressful situations.
+This is the extreme form of PTSD (post-traumatic stress disorder) and can lead to dissociative identity disorder (DID).